 Feedback and surveys after the service or product has been delivered are important for capturing the customer's experience and opinions.
-However, it can be frustrating to hear the exact opposite feedback you expected (or wanted ) to hear from someone who you thought was your best customer.
+However, it can be frustrating to hear the exact opposite feedback you expected (or wanted) to hear from someone who you thought was your best customer.
 The story you want them to remember is lost on a frustrating disconnect that took you by surprise.
-Beyond feeling pretty shitty and defensive, knowing how to process the feedback is pretty straightforward.
-Once the sting wears off, you can use the feedback to improve or create a bullseye for target practice. 😂
+Beyond feeling deflated and defensive, knowing how to process the feedback is important.

 What if you can predict brand perception?

 The folks at Disney are masters at this.
 Disney Magic isn't really magic, it's incredibly detailed and smart.
 They know their customer and have built the cues that reinforces that the Disney experience is nothing BUT magic.
 No detail is too small to ensure that the Disney experience is delivered with tight precision.
 Whenever customers encounter your product or service, they'll attempt to categorize it as a concept along with all of the accompanying cues from their experience.
 This can lead to unintended consequences.

 When you implement the following steps for your brand, when you receive feedback that falls outside of what you planned, then you have the right hard data to determine your next best steps.